Logius-standaarden/fsc-core/draft-fsc-core-00.md

 1. Create an array of bytes arrays called `grantByteArrays`
 1. For each Grant in `contract.content.grants`
    1. Create a byte array named `grantBytes`
    1. Convert the value of each field of the Grant to bytes.
+The value of the `type` field should first be converted to an `int32`.
+      The integer value is the position in the list as defined in the field `.components.schemas.GrantType` of [the OpenAPI Specification](https://gitlab.com/commonground/standards/fsc/-/blob/master/manager.yaml).
+      E.g. The enum `GRANT_TYPE_PEER_REGISTRATION` is the first item in the list so its integer is 1.
       Append these bytes to the `grantBytes` in the same order as the fields are defined in the [OpenAPI Specification definition](https://gitlab.com/commonground/standards/fsc/-/blob/master/manager.yaml).
-      Except for the field `type`.
-This field must be omitted.
    1. Append `grantBytes` to `grantByteArrays`
 1. Sort the byte arrays in `grantByteArrays` in ascending order
 1. Append the bytes of `grantByteArrays` to `contentBytes`.